timmyichen/historical-word-cloud-generator/README.md

 The application aims to create an educational tool for anyone looking to explore American newspapers from the past.
 On the surface this application is only a word cloud generator, but users can also load up historical newspapers from the years of 1836 to 1924, archived by the [Library of Congress](http://chroniclingamerica.loc.gov/).

+## Demo

+The live version can be seen here: [historical-word-cloud.herokuapp.com](https://historical-word-cloud.herokuapp.com)

 ## Features

 ### Word Cloud Generation